Sends the Couchbase master password

 Couchbase Server Enterprise Edition has a "Secret Management" feature, which allows users to securely encrypt passwords and other sensitive configuration information that is stored on disk.
 These secrets must be stored in a secure way, and access must be controlled to reduce the risk of accidental exposure.
 By using Secret Management in Couchbase Server, secrets are written to disk in encrypted format.
 To decrypt these secrets, Couchbase requires the entering of a "master password", which is supplied by the user during server startup.
 This master password can be passed to the server using this command.

 To use the Secret Management feature, the first thing you need to do is set a password on each node of the cluster.
-To do this, install and start Couchbase, but don’t go through the setup process or initialize the cluster.
+To do this, install, start and initialize Couchbase.
 Once Couchbase has started, run the following command to set the master password for your server.

 $ couchbase-cli setting-master-password -c 127.0.0.1 -u Administrator \ -p password --new-password password

-This environment variable will cause Couchbase to wait for the master password before starting up.
-Once it is set, you need to restart your cluster.
+Once the master password is configured restart the server.
 Upon restarting the cluster you will notice that the server doesn’t fully start.
 This is because it is waiting for you to enter the master password.
 You can do this by running the command below.
 The master-password subcommand has to be run locally on the node that is waiting for the master password.

 $ couchbase-cli master-password --send-password password